forcequitOS/Weave/README.md

 # Weave for Mac
 ### This was an experiment I did to make a web browser using ChatGPT and is also my playground for messing around with Swift(UI).
-DO NOT USE THIS!
+Don't seriously use this as your main browser.
 ![A screenshot of the Weave application running on a Mac inside of a window](https://github.com/CtrliPhones/Weave/blob/main/Weave%20Preview.png?raw=true)
 *But, while we're here...*

 ## Features:

-Back/forward page navigation
+Basic navigation stuff

-Refreshing pages

-Unified search and URL bar

 A clean design

-macOS tab and multi-window support
+macOS tabbing and multi-window support

+Support for macOS built in toolbar customizations

-Favicon and page title support
+Favicon and page title loading support

 An extremely basic attempt at adblocking